The Freezer Is a Food Savings Tool: How to Make Food Last Longer, Reduce Waste, and Save Money on Groceries

 Common Mistakes When Freezing Food

-No labelling (leads to forgotten food)
+No labeling (leads to forgotten food).

-Freezing large un-portionable amounts (hard to defrost, or still don't use / eat it all)
+Freezing large un-portionable amounts (hard to defrost, or still don't use/eat it all).

-Overcrowding freezer space
+Overcrowding freezer space.

-Treating freezer as overflow instead of a system
+Treating freezer as overflow instead of a system.

-Not using frozen food intentionally
+Not using frozen food intentionally.

-Not "shopping" in your freezer first
+Not "shopping" in your freezer first.

 Why This Matters Beyond Food Waste